STCSNN: High energy efficiency spike-train level spiking neural networks with spatio-temporal conversion: Experiments and results

-W also test our SLSSNN on the neuromorphic DVS-CIFAR10. we adopt the VGG-11\cite{rathi2020enabling} and VGG16\cite{kundu2021towards} architectures and conduct 5 runs of experiments for each architecture in 50 epochs.
-As Tab. \ref{T1} shows, the proposed method outperforms other SOTA methods with low latency using VGG11 and VGG16.
+We also test our STCSNN on the neuromorphic DVS-CIFAR10.
+We adopt the VGG-11\cite{rathi2020enabling} and VGG16\cite{kundu2021towards} architectures and conduct 5 runs of experiments for each architecture in 50 epochs.
+As Tab. \ref{T2} shows, the proposed method outperforms other SOTA methods with low latency using VGG11 and VGG16.
+Due to the ability to process spatiotemporal information of SNNs, our proposed method achieved better results on the neuromorphic DVS-CIFAR10 than ANN.